demasylabs/Point-Of-Sale/README.md

 # Point Of Sale | By Demasy
-Oracle Database Sample Schema for training purpose ONLY
+Oracle database sample schema for training purpose ONLY